zaigie/palworld-server-tool/README.en.md

 </p>

 <p align='center'>
-  Manage your Palworld dedicated server through a visual interface and REST API, using SAV file parsing and RCON functionalities.<br/>
+  Manage your Palworld dedicated server through a visual interface and REST API, using SAV file parsing and REST&RCON functionalities.<br/>
   And it took a long and boring time to i18n...
 </p>